enricobolzonello/enricobolzonello/README.md

 - 🏇 Spending my free time doing competitive programming on LeetCode

-- 🏙️ Curious about urbanistics and can the field benefit from technology
+- 🏙️ Curious about urbanistics and how the field can benefit from technology

 <br/>